serokell/blog-posts/CONTRIBUTING.md

 If you want to see how your article will render and if one or other feature is present, you can use the admin panel of staging to submit a post there and preview it.

+#### Code samples

+You might want to put code samples in a separate repository or a gist.
+In that case, you can use an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) for your code.

 ### Google Docs (for non-developers)

 The other option is to submit via Google Docs.
 This is a reasonable option for non-developers or for texts that don’t contain a lot of code.

+#### Formatting

 After reviewing, your article will be converted to Markdown, which will erase some formatting.